 The My Apps page is where developer's manage apps.
 This page has a new design that simplifies the process of managing apps.

 - Modal support for forms in default theme as well as allowing custom themes to support modal submission of forms

 The portal now supports the use of modals to display common Drupal forms, including the user registration form and the user login form.
 Support for modals is provided by the Drupal Bootstrap Modal forms module.
 The Bootstrap Modal forms module requires Bootstrap 2.3.2 or later as part of the Drupal theme.
 For more, see Customizing the theme.

 BugHerd lets portal users submit comments and bug reports by making annotations directly on the pages of the portal.
 BugHerd then converts those annotations to bug reports.
 You manage bug reports by categorizing them, assigning them to developers, and tracking progress.

 BugHerd can easily be used by an entire development team to collect, track, and resolve issues.
 Each member of the team can submit BugHerd reports, view the report backlog, track report progress and status, comment on reports, and perform many other tasks.
 For more, see Integrating BugHerd.

 - Support added for the Drupal Advanced Forums module

 The portal forums now use the Drupal Advanced Forums module by default to add additional features including improved styling and quick search for active topics, unanswered topics, and new topics.
 For more, see Add blog and forum posts.

 - Completely updated blogging

-Default blogging tool is now a custom module with a view of posts, new content types and an "tumblr-style" editing toolbar.
+The default blogging tool is now a custom module with a new view for posts, new content types, and an "tumblr-style" editing toolbar.
 For existing customers these are available but turned off.
 For new portals, this is the default blogging workflow.
 For how to enable this feature on your existing portal and for usage of this feature, see Add blog and forum posts.